gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 For this reason, you will see in all my examples that I **put the call to `DirectorySearcher.FindAll()` in a `using` block**.

 Although `DirectoryEntry` also implements `IDisposable`, you don't *normally* need to bother disposing it.
 Garbage collection does a good job of it.
 However, **if you are looping over a large number of accounts** and creating a new `DirectoryEntry` each time, garbage collection won't have time to run until the loop finishes.
-That means that all of those `DirectoryEntry` objects will be adding up in memory and can slow down your application due to your application having to constantly as the OS for more memory.
+That means that all of those `DirectoryEntry` objects will be adding up in memory and can slow down your application due to your application having to constantly ask the OS for more memory.

 An example of this is the code in my [Find all the members of a group]({% post_url 2018-11-30-find-all-members-of-group %}) post where it loops through the `memberOf` attribute and creates a new `DirectoryEntry` object to check if it's a group. **In these cases, put the `DirectoryEntry` in a `using` block**.